dmlc/wormhole/learn/linear/base/README.md

-some common codes which will be remove to a better place
+some common codes. some of them will be moved to a better place, such ad dmlc-core